aroemers/rmap/README.md

 ##### `seq`

 This realizes all entries in the recursive map.
 This is useful for converting the recursive map to a normal map, using `(into {} <rmap>)`.
 It may be less appropriate when you want to know all the keys in the recursive map, without realizing any unevaluated values.
 The standard `keys` functions uses `seq`.
-Therefore, a function called `seq-evalled` is available, giving a seq of realized entries.
+Therefore, a function called `seq-evalled` is available, giving a sequence of realized entries only.
 These entries are also in the order in which they were evaluated.

 ##### `keys`, `into`, etc